srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 #### Task 1: Create the device simulator app

+In this task, you will use Visual Studio Code to create a new console app.

-1. To use C# in Visual Studio Code, ensure both [.NET Core](https://dotnet.microsoft.com/download), and the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) are installed
+1. Open Visual Studio Code.

+    If you completed Lab 3 of this course, you should have [.NET Core](https://dotnet.microsoft.com/download) and the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) installed in your dev environment.

-1. Open a terminal in Visual Studio Code.
-Create a folder called **fwupdatedevice** and Navigate to the **fwupdatedevice** folder by running the following commands in the terminal:
+1. On the **Terminal** menu, click **New Terminal**.

+1. At the Terminal command prompt, enter the following commands:

     ```cmd/sh
     mkdir fwupdatedevice
     cd fwupdatedevice
     ```

-1. Enter the following command in the terminal to create a **Program.cs** file in your folder, along with a project file.
+    The first command creates a folder called **fwupdatedevice**.
+The second command navigates into the **fwupdatedevice** folder.

+1. To create a new console app, enter the following command:

     ```cmd/sh
     dotnet new console
     ```

-1. Enter `dotnet restore` in the terminal.
-This command gives your app access to the required .NET packages.
+    > **Note**: When the new .NET console app is created, a `dotnet restore` should have been run as a post-creation process.
+If you do not see messages in the Terminal pane that indicate this has occurred, your app may not have access to required .NET packages.
+To address this, enter the following command: `dotnet restore`

-    ```cmd/sh
-    dotnet restore
-    ```

-1. In the terminal, install the required libraries.
-Enter the following commands and make sure all three libraries are installed:
+1. To install the libraries that will be required for your app, enter the following commands:

     ```cmd/sh
     dotnet add package Microsoft.Azure.Devices.Client